Exabyte-io/documentation/docs/billing/pricing-and-service-levels.md

 ## Queue-based pricing

-Detailed description on submission queues is available [elsewhere](../compute/queues.md).
+Detailed description of submission queues is available [elsewhere](../compute/queues.md).
 In brief, there are three types: debug (for short calculations with very quick turnaround), on-demand (for most production runs) and saving (for lower priority tasks).

 Debug queue is charged at `2x` the base rate shown above, on-demand queues are charged at `1x` the base rate and saving queues are charged at `0.2x` the base.
+More information available [here](increase-quota.md).

 ## Increasing Quota